Komarovec/LiquidCrystalScroller/README.md

 # LiquidCrystalScroller
-Arduino library for non-blocking scrolling on alphanumeric LCD.
+Arduino library for non-blocking scrolling on alphanumeric LCD.<br>
-Print any text on the row of LCD.
+Print any text on the row of LCD.<br>
-If the text is shorter than length of the row it will behave just like regular LCD library, but if the text is longer, then it will automaticly start the scrolling procces.
+If the text is shorter than length of the row it will behave just like regular LCD library,<br>
+but if the text is longer, then it will automaticly start the scrolling procces.<br>

 # How To Use
-This library is an extension for LiquidCrystalDisplay_I2C library.
+This library is an extension for LiquidCrystalDisplay_I2C library.<br>
-I2C only and it is tested only on 20x4 LCDisplay.
+I2C only and it is tested only on 20x4 LCDisplay.<br>

 ### 1. Initialize class
-LiquidCrystalScroller lcd = LiquidCrystalScroller(0x27,20,4);
+LiquidCrystalScroller lcd = LiquidCrystalScroller(0x27,20,4);<br>

 ### 2. Begin com. with display
 lcd.begin();